ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 the artist who maintains clarity in the face of chaos is not standing apart from the world, but is instead offering the one thing the engine cannot produce: a moment of genuine, undistorted recognition; a zeitgeist moment.

-nina Simone is so fitting because she represents a standard of artistic integrity that many invoke but few embody (like a car named del rey).
-Too often, “zeitgeist” is used to justify trend-chasing or to signal relevance. but here I propose as a question one should ask of oneself.
-Am I engaging with the spirit of this time, or am I being manipulated to look away?
+nina Simone is so fitting because she represents a standard of artistic integrity that many invoke but few embody (like a car named del rey) too often, “zeitgeist” is used to justify trend-chasing or to signal relevance. but here I propose as a question one should ask of oneself.
+Am I engaging with the spirit of this time, or am I being manipulated to look away?; a recurrent pattern of artists borrowing the aesthetics of the 1960s/70s protest eras without embodying the ethics of those eras.

 because the moment you ask that, the landscape shifts.
 It’s no longer just about taste or integrity; it becomes about architecture.
 Who benefits when the artist stays silent?
 Who benefits when complexity is flattened into a signal of simualted belonging?
 Who benefits when our attention is harvested rather than held?